-Lesson Plan and resources
+Lesson Plan and Resources

 Lifestyle tips and Tools

 Migraine in school has been around since the beginning of time!
 My grandmothers went to school with migraine attacks, my mom has memories of life at school with migraine, my life was forever altered in schools with migraine and generations will continue to flow through schools.
-There needs to be changes!
+There need to be changed!
 I’ve seen what accommodations can do for a child and teacher and I know so much more can be done.
 Education, lowered stigma, louder advocates, and people who are listening all need to work together.

 If you are interested in helping bring this initiative to your school, please reach out to Migraine at School or comment below and I’ll get you in touch with a person who is ready to make changes at your school and across the U.S.